tjhowse/factory_boardgame_public/rules.md

 ![](img/conveyor_v1.png)

 Conveyors are the pieces with the “«««” symbol.
-Conveyers move resources around your factory, from their inputs to their output.
+Conveyors move resources around your factory, from their inputs to their output.
 Conveyors can be chained together.
-You are not allowed mix different resources on a conveyor - a conveyor can only convey one resource type to one destination.
+You are not allowed to mix different resources on a conveyor - a conveyor can only convey one resource type to one destination.
 If multiple producers feeding a conveyor are powered you can choose which producer to depower to activate the consumer at the end of the conveyor chain.

-In this example there are two circle mines feeding onto a conveyer, leading to the circle input of a machine.
+In this example there are two circle mines feeding onto a conveyor, leading to the circle input of a machine.
 This is a valid configuration, and a good way to ensure your machine has a steady supply of circle resources!

 ![](img/conveyor_demo_v1.png)